FOOT ORTHOTICS (AKA Foot Orthoses)

 Where are the orthotics made and by whom?

 Orthotics that are made in a lab across the country often take time to receive.
 Ask for a provider that uses their own lab or a lab close by.
 There are many high quality facilities that have patient assessments and manufacturing labs in the same location.
-Make sure that a qualified technician is manufacturing the devices (eg. Registered Orthotic Technician or R.T.O.(c))
+Make sure that a qualified technician is manufacturing the devices (eg. Registered Orthotic Technician or R.T.O.(c)).
+At Custom Orthotic Design Group Ltd. we make all of our own foot orthotics in our laboratory in Mississauga.

 Where are adjustments made and who makes them?